 Marketing managers work with advertising and promotions professionals to develop and implement marketing campaigns.
 Tasked with determining the demand for goods and services, marketing managers develop pricing strategies, monitor market trends, and participate in product development.

 Marketing managers in Delaware, estimated to grow by 14% from 2018-2028, earned the highest median wages in the Wilmington metropolitan area in 2018.
 Home to top companies like Astrazeneca Pharmaceuticals, Dupont, and Invensis, the Wilmington, Delaware, area ranks as the 10th-largest urban area in the country for marketing manager employment.

 Online MBA programs in Delaware provide foundational knowledge and skills for careers in industries including healthcare, government, and manufacturing.
 Coursework in management, organizational leadership, and finance facilitate growth for managerial roles across economic sectors.

-Many MBA programs include concentrations to facilitate careers in specific fields.
-Delaware’s chief products include agricultural, manufacturing, and mining goods, indicating a need for specialized managers and executives in these areas.
-Employees in one of Delaware’s agricultural companies, like Mountaire Farms, or a major manufacturer, such as Dupont, benefit from an MBA in supply chain management.
+Many MBA programs offer concentrations that are designed to enhance career opportunities in the highest paying MBA jobs within specific fields..
+Delaware's chief products include agricultural, manufacturing, and mining goods, indicating a need for specialized managers and executives in these areas.
+Employees in one of Delaware's agricultural companies, like Mountaire Farms, or a major manufacturer, such as Dupont, benefit from an MBA in supply chain management.